 “Stored content” refers to communications or other data that our users create and store through our services, such as text messages, email or photographs.
 We require a warrant before disclosing stored content to law enforcement, absent an emergency involving the danger of death or serious physical injury.
 Non-content refers to records we create such as subscriber information that a customer provides at the time she signs-up for our services, and transactional information regarding the customer’s use of our services, such as phone numbers that a customer called.

 Content.
 We are compelled to provide contents of communications to law enforcement relatively infrequently.
 Under the law, law enforcement may seek communications or other content that a customer may store through our services, such as text messages or email.
 Verizon only releases such stored content to law enforcement with a probable cause warrant; we do not produce stored content in response to a general order or subpoena.
-During the second half of 2014, we received 5,295 warrants for stored content.
+During the first half of 2015, we received 5,944 warrants for stored content.

 Location Information.
 Verizon only produces location information in response to a warrant or order; we do not produce location information in response to a subpoena.
 The laws in some areas of the country require law enforcement to obtain a warrant to get location information, but the laws in other areas permit law enforcement to obtain a court order.
 In either scenario, the demand we receive for location information is approved by a judge.
-In the first half of this year, we received approximately 15,600 demands for location data: as in the first half of last year, about two-thirds of those were through orders and one-third were through warrants.
-In addition, we received approximately 2,400 warrants or court orders for “cell tower dumps” in the second half of last year.
+In the first half of this year, we received approximately 21,800 demands for location data: as in the past, about two-thirds of those were through orders and one-third were through warrants.
+In addition, we received approximately 3,410 warrants or court orders for “cell tower dumps” in the first half of this year.
 In such instances, the warrant or court order compelled us to identify the phone numbers of all phones that connected to a specific cell tower during a given period of time.

 Law enforcement requests information from Verizon that is needed to help resolve serious emergencies.
 We are authorized by federal law to provide the requested information in such emergencies and we have an established process to respond to emergency requests, in accordance with the law.
 To request data during these emergencies, a law enforcement officer must certify in writing that there was an emergency involving the danger of death or serious physical injury to a person that required disclosure without delay.
 These emergency requests are made in response to active violent crimes, bomb threats, hostage situations, kidnappings and fugitive scenarios, often presenting life-threatening situations.
 In addition, many emergency requests are in search and rescue settings or when law enforcement is trying to locate a missing child or elderly person.